pschatzmann/stm32h7-arduino/README.md

 You can upload your sketch w/o any additional programmer:

+- Connect the microcontroller with your computer via the USB cable
-- Set the microcontroller into upload mode: e.g. by connecting the BTO with the 3.3V pin
+- Set the microcontroller into ISP mode: e.g. by connecting the BTO with the 3.3V pin
 - In Arduino
     - Select the Board "Generic STMH7 Series"
     - in -> Tools -> Board Part Number select your board: e.g. DevEBox...